 [t]he unity of psyche [i.e. a lack of cognitive dissonance] is paramount for concentrating the will and for survival.
 Those of our progenitors who could combine the advantages of differentiated language and knowledge with the unity of psyche and the ability to concentrate the will received survival benefits (2013, p.
 1).

 Moreover, the cognitive faculties that engender our survival must (ceteris paribus) reliably track truths about an objective world ‘out there’ (Vlerick and Broadbent, 2015; [Author’s paper]).
 If so, then embracing, rather than dispelling, cognitive dissonance would render our thoughts, beliefs, and (of course) decisions misaligned with the objects and processes occurring in the world.
 As before, this is not what we see in the world around us.
-People regularly and reliably navigate the (complex) world to attained various goals (see also [Author’s paper]).
+People regularly and reliably navigate the (complex) world to attain various goals (see also [Author’s paper]).

 Objection 2